 Subject to Clause 3.3 the Planning Obligations are conditional on, and will not take effect until, the grant of the Planning Permission.

-Notwithstanding Clause 3.2, Clause 4.2(b) is conditional on, and will not take effect until, the grant of the Planning Permission.
-Clauses 4.1(b) and 4.2(e) are effective immediately
+.
+Clauses 5.1 and 5.2 are effective immediately

 The Owner’s Obligations

 The Owner covenants with the Council (so as to bind its interest in the Site) to observe and perform the covenants restrictions stipulations and obligations as set out in Schedules [ ] hereto.